 Update Statements on Production

 Executing update statements on a production database is always a big challenge.
+It’s one of those tasks that looks deceptively simple until something breaks in ways you didn’t imagine.
 I have seen three different prominent incidents due to update problems.
 In each one of the incidents, multiple factors lead to the incident.
-We could have avoided these problems by a couple of preventive actions.
+Human error, missing safeguards, and time pressure often compound in subtle ways.

 database update process